 Yes you ambitious home bakers, you have to make a miche, if only once in your baking life…

 Probably made most famous by Parisian baker Poilâne the miche can be defined as a very large rustic sourdough bread, usually a round loaf made from a natural leavening that also has a high percentage of whole wheat flour in it.
 Its very large size with low crust to crumb ratio means it also keeps better, which was important back in the day when people made bread only about once per week.
 For centuries, French villages had communal ovens where the townsfolk would bring their dough to be baked.
-To be worthy of the term miche, each bread has to way from around 1.5 to over 5 kg!
+To be worthy of the term miche, each bread has to weigh from around 1.5 to over 5 kg!

 Our version of this bread, based on a recipe from the Hamelman ‘Bread’ book, could be considered a small miche, weighing around 1.6 kg before baking.
 It is made with a combination of mostly whole wheat flour and rye flour, water, leavening and salt and could therefor also be labeled a traditional or classic type of miche.
 Of course it is also fun to experiment with different percentages and types of flour, creating different crust and crumb structures.